quantumlib/Stim/doc/usage_command_line.md

             INPUT MUST BE A DETECTOR ERROR MODEL OR A CIRCUIT.

-        "match-graph-3d-html": A web page containing a 3d model viewer of the decoding graph of a detector error model or circuit.
+        "matchgraph-3d-html": A web page containing a 3d model viewer of the decoding graph of a detector error model or circuit.

             INPUT MUST BE A DETECTOR ERROR MODEL OR A CIRCUIT.

-        "detector-slice-text": An ASCII diagram of the stabilizers that detectors declared by the circuit correspond to during the TICK instruction identified by the `tick` argument.
+        "detslice-text": An ASCII diagram of the stabilizers that detectors declared by the circuit correspond to during the TICK instruction identified by the `tick` argument.

             INPUT MUST BE A CIRCUIT.

-        "detector-slice-svg": An SVG image of the stabilizers that detectors declared by the circuit correspond to during the TICK instruction identified by the `tick` argument.
+        "detslice-svg": An SVG image of the stabilizers that detectors declared by the circuit correspond to during the TICK instruction identified by the `tick` argument.
 For example, a detector slice diagram of a